shahery/django-blog-project4/README.md

   [Back to top](#)

 # Existing Features
+  * Sign Up:
+    * Users can register their account by clicking on the sign up button showing on the navbar.
+  * Login:
+    * Users can login by clicking on the button showing on the navbar next to sign up so that they can enjoy the functionalities of the website.
+    * Note:
+          Users can only create, edit and delete the post by creating their account on the website.

   * Add the post:
     * Users can create the posts along with uploading images
     * steps to create the posts are as below